Gazprom Neft: Reserves and production

 As of 31 December 2012, Gazprom Neft and its subsidiaries hold the mineral rights to 74 license areas located in 11 regions of Russia.
 In Serbia, the Gazprom Neft's subsidiary Naftna Industrija Srbije, holds 69 licenses.
 Based on an audit of reserves conducted by DeGolyer and MacNaughton and according to the Petroleum Resources Management System standards, the company's proven reserves at the end of 2012 totaled 1.2 billion tonnes of oil equivalent, and its reserve replacement ratio was over 286%.

 Most of the company's oil production operations in Russia are carried out by three subsidiaries: Gazpromneft-Noyabrskneftegaz, Gazpromneft-Khantos and Gazpromneft-Vostok.
 These companies are developing fields in the Yamalo-Nenets and Khanty-Mansi autonomous areas and the Omsk, Tomsk, Tyumen and Irkutsk regions.
 Gazprom Neft also holds 50% stakes in three dependent companies: Slavneft, Tomskneft and Salym Petroleum Development.
 Together with Novatek, it owns Arktikgaz.

 Refining

 In 2012, Gazprom Neft refined 43.3 million tonnes of oil.
 The company wholly or partly owns 5 oil refineries (the Omsk Refinery, Moscow Refinery, and Yaroslavl Refinery in Russia, along with two oil refineries in Pančevo and Novi Sad in Serbia that belong to Naftna Industrija Srbije).
+In January 2026, it was announced that Gazprom Neft had signed a heads of agreement to sell its 56.15 per cent stake in Naftna Industrija Srbije to MOL Group for an undisclosed sum.
+The proposed transaction was subject to regulatory approvals and the execution of a final sale and purchase agreement.